vrnsn/non-profit-blockchain/blockchain-explorer/README.md

 ```
 touch ~/postgres-fabricexplorer.sh
 ```
 and copy the contents by using your favorite tool (such as vim or emacs).
+The scripts is included in "postgres-fabricexplorer" folder [here](postgres-fabricexplorer.sh).
 Then provide execute privileges to your current user:
 ```
 chmod +x ~/postgres-fabricexplorer.sh
 ```

-If you want to follow steps manually, then:
+If you want to follow steps manually, then you can continue from here:

 You may also want to create a dedicated folder to keep postgres database and docker configuration files.